rajuyohannan/codeigniter-rest/README.md

 You could make a resource controller by referring the [Template of Resource Controller](https://github.com/yidas/codeigniter-rest/blob/dev/examples/RestController.php).

-The following methods with arguments could be add when you need to defind response and open it:
+The following RESTful controller methods could be add by your need. which each method refers to the action of Resource Controller table by default, and injects required arguments:

 ```php
 public function index() {}